Frodox/bitthinker.com/content/about.md

 Type: service
 -->

-Hello, I am Christian Evans.
+Hello, I am Vit Ry.
 I am a software engineer and a photographer.

 ## About this blog